gallaure/outbound/getting-started.md

 git push origin master
 ```

-## 5. Log in to the AWS Amplify Console
+## 3. Log in to the AWS Amplify Console

-Open the [AWS Management Console](AWS Management Console) in a new browser window, so you can keep this step-by-step guide open.
+Open the [AWS Management Console](https://console.aws.amazon.com/amplify/home) in a new browser window, so you can keep this step-by-step guide open.
 When the screen loads, enter your user name and password to get started.
 Then type Amplify in the search bar and select AWS Amplify to open the service console.

 ![Login to the AWS Amplify Console](images/hosting/2.png)

-## 6. Deploy your app to AWS Amplify
+## 4. Deploy your app to AWS Amplify

 In this step, you will connect the GitHub repository you just created to the AWS Amplify service.
 This will enable you to build, deploy, and host your app on AWS.